mmiranda222/.statsuite/content/contributing/report an issue.md

 ### Technical (Dev) worflow
 1. Review<br>
 The Dev Team reviews the issue and make sure that the fix/implementation/solution that it requires is clear.<br>
-If some parts are not clear, the Technical Team contacts (through comments) the PM Team or Graphical Design Team.<br>
+If some parts are not clear, the Technical Team contacts (through comments) the PM Team or Graphical Design Team (or the back-end Dev Team when the review is made on an issue delt by the front-end Team and previously worked by back-end Team).<br>
 **DoD**: the issue is quality checked.
 It has been validated by both PM and Technical Teams and it is ready for Implementation.<br>

 2. Implement<br>